najam1997/90DaysOfCyberSecurity/README.md

 # Conquering-Offensive-Security-in-90-days
 Making this repository for preparation of eCPPT, CPENT, and OSCP.
-Will proceed to other things in the domain later on.
+Will proceed to other things in this domain later on.

 ## Week 1:
 ### Day 1: